phouse512/blog/_posts/2018-01-06-version-control-with-flyway.markdown

 #### scripting

-The rest of the contents in this directory are helper scripts that make common actions a little bit easier. `initalize.sh` is used to ease getting a local database up and running locally. `seed.sh` makes it easy to load in seed data from the `seeds/` directory.
+The rest of the contents in this directory are helper scripts that make common actions a bit easier. `initialize.sh` is used to ease getting a local database up and running locally. `seed.sh` makes it easy to load in seed data from the `seeds/` directory.
 We also include a script that our continous integration tools use to automatically validate new migrations.